• Share this on:

 Canned lupin beans are also considered an allergen and must be labelled as such.
 Sulphites, used in the manufacture of canned beans, are also allergens.
 If sulphite levels are over 10 mg/kg or 10 mg/l, it must be labelled as a possible allergen.

 Canned beans and pulses are often manufactured with sauces and seasonings.
-Some spices, such as celery and cumin, are possible allergens and must be labelled as such.
+Some seasonings, such as celery, are possible allergens and must be labelled as such.
 Canned bean and pulse labels must also provide nutritional information.

 European Green Deal requires sustainable trade